akabhowmick/3dVerse/README.md

   Add your personalization (optional)
   Enter the personalization you would like added to the bottom of the house.
 25-character limit.

-navbar
-  misc.
-  custom listing - remove
   put in keychains

-  logo square

-  Replica Houses 15in+

   card holder
     color: black or white only
     no underlines
     all titles black

-  make it smaller and lower
-    You can buy custom:
-    and include the hand city image

-Transcend ideas and 2D designs into personalized 3D quality products! =>